eea/volto-tabs-block/README.md

 [![Releases](https://img.shields.io/github/v/release/eea/volto-tabs-block)](https://github.com/eea/volto-tabs-block/releases)

 This addon enables ad-hoc grouping of Volto blocks under sections and tabs.
-It needs to volto-object-widget as its only dependency.
+It uses volto-object-widget as its only dependency.

 See demo video below: